getify/Functional-Light-JS/ch1.md

 This pattern is approximating a feature that some languages have, which JS does not officially: named arguments.

 It will not be obvious at all right now why passing in an object that's destructured via its parameter is a benefit, especially to FP.
 The benefit will be that a function that only takes one parameter (the object) is much easier to compose with another function that also only takes a single parameter.

+Recall that the term arity refers to how many parameters a function expects to receive.
+A function with arity of 1 is also referred to as a unary function.
+In FP, we'll want our functions to be unary whenever possible, and sometimes we'll even use a variety of functional tricks to transform a function of higher arity to a unary form.

-Trust me for now.
-We'll come back to that point later in the text, in quite a bit of detail.
+We'll come back to this subject later in the text, in quite a bit of detail.

 ## Function Output